jsheng0901/Machine-Learning-Implementation/machine_learning_system_design/mlsd_pymk.md

   - Graph information:
     - User-user connections:
       - Connection: IDs(user1, user2), connection type, timestamp, location
-      - Eduction and work affinity: major similarity, companies in common, industry similarity, etc
+      - Eduction and work affinity: major similarity, companies in common, industry similarity, overlapping years at school increases the likelihood of two users connecting, etc.
-      - Social affinity: number mutual connections, profile visits (The number of times a user looks at the profile of another user), time discounted mutual connections
+      - Social affinity: number mutual connections, profile visits (The number of times a user looks at the profile of another user), time discounted mutual connections (This feature weighs mutual connections by how long they have existed, the longer means use has decided not to connect.)

     - User-user interactions:
       - IDs(user1, user2), interaction type, timestamp, location